Iraq’s ancient treasures sand-blasted by climate change

 “In the next 10 years,” he said, “it is estimated that sand could have covered 80 to 90 percent of the archaeological sites.”

-The fabled land between the Tigris and Euphrates rivers hosted some of the world’s earliest civilisations, the remains of which are under threat in modern-day Iraq.
+The fabled land between the Tigris and Euphrates rivers hosted some of the world’s earliest civilizations, the remains of which are under threat in modern-day Iraq.

 The oil-rich country is still recovering from decades of dictatorship, war and insurgency and remains plagued by misrule, corruption and widespread poverty.